John Biggar.com : Climbing Instructor and Guidebook Author

 Rock climbs at Craigencallie

-** JFMAMJJASOND 5, 9, 4, 4 Can be damp and often midgy.
-Best in the mornings (unlike me!).
-Routes to 50m long.
+* JFMAMJJASOND 5, 9, 4, 4 Can be damp and often midgy.
+Best in the mornings in spring, but there are sometimes nesting raptors.
+Routes up to 50m long.

 Craighoar

-* JFMAMJJASOND 1, 4, 1 A nice wee venue with a sunny outlook and excellent 10m routes.
+* JFMAMJJASOND 1, 4, 1 A nice wee venue in a remote setting, with a sunny outlook and excellent 10m routes.

 Craiglee